Superposition Formulae for the Geometric B\"acklund Transformations of the Hyperbolic and Elliptic Sine-Gordon and Sinh-Gordon Equations: Examples

-The graph of these functions, with the constants $c_j=0$, can be visualized in Figures (\ref{fig:caso4alpha1}) - (\ref{fig:caso4alpha123}).
-This procedure provides infinitely many solutions of the sinh-Gordon equation, whose explicit expressions may get more and complicated.
+The graph of the functions $\alpha_1$, $\alpha_2$, $\alpha_3$ and $\alpha_{12}$, $\alpha_{23}$, $\alpha_{123}$, with the constants $c_j=0$, can be visualized in Figure~\ref{fig:caso4alpha}.
+This procedure provides infinitely many solutions of the sinh-Gordon equation, whose explicit expressions may get more and more complicated.

-The time-like surface $X_1$ in $\R^3_1$, with constant curvature $K=1$, that corresponds to the function $\alpha_1$, is given by
+The time-like surface $X_1$ in ${\mathbb{R}}^3_1$, with constant curvature $K=1$, that corresponds to the function $\alpha_1$, is given by

 The surface $X_{12}$ corresponding to $\alpha_{12}$ is given by